Shrdhxr/PlantMate/README.md

 # 🌱 PlantMate – Plant Care Reminder & Health Tracker

 PlantMate is a Flutter app that helps you organize your plant collection and track care routines like **watering**, **fertilizing**, and **repotting**.
 Add custom photos, log care history, and browse a clean, image-first list of your plants.
-Data is stored locally using JSON with lightweight preferences via `shared_preferences`.

 ---